Lolo7395/cus1163-lab06/README.md

 After completing the lab, think about these questions:

 1. What would happen if you used `notify()` instead of `notifyAll()`?
 Why might this cause problems?
+- if you use notify(), it only wakes one waiting thread.
+If it wakes the wrong one (like another producer instead of a consumer), the program might freeze. notifyAll() wakes all waiting threads so the right one can keep running.
 2. Why must `wait()` be called inside a `while` loop rather than an `if` statement?
 What problem does this solve?
+- Because things can change after a thread wakes up.
+Using while makes the thread check again to be sure it’s safe to continue.
+If you used if, it might keep going when it’s not supposed to.
 3. What would happen if the `produce()` method wasn't synchronized?
 Could two producers add items at the same time?
+- Without synchronized, two producers could add items at the same time.
+This can mess up the buffer or go over its limit.
 4. What happens if you forget to call `notifyAll()` in the `produce()` method?
 How would this affect the consumer thread?
+- Then consumers waiting for items will never wake up.The program would get stuck and stop running.
 5. Why does `wait()` release the lock?
 What would happen if it didn't?
+- wait() lets go of the lock so other threads can do their work.
+If it didn’t, nobody else could run, and the program would freeze, basically a deadlock.

 #### What You're Really Learning